 About

-Based between Chicago and San Francisco, Adrienne Renée Weiss (she/her) is a transdisciplinary artist from California whose practice is rooted in research, ritual, dreams, and community.
-She holds BA’s in Art History and American Studies from UC Berkeley and an MFA in Fiber and Material Studies from The School of the Art Institute of Chicago.
+Adrienne Renée Weiss (she/her) is a transdisciplinary artist based between San Francisco and Chicago.
+Her practice is rooted in research, ritual, dreams, and community.
+She spins yarn, weaves, forges and welds steal, molds clay, makes soundscapes, writes, and performs.
+Weiss holds BA’s in Art History and American Studies from UC Berkeley and an MFA in Fiber and Material Studies from The School of the Art Institute of Chicago.

 CONTACT ME FOR COMMISSIONS, SALES INQUIRIES, SHOWS, and WORKSHOPS